Skip to content

 Mohammad Rasoulof

 The Seed of the Sacred Fig is 168 minutes long, and the longer the film goes on the more the duration is felt.
-There are strong moments in the film, not least the depiction of police violence captured on cell phones.
+There are strong moments in the film, not least the depiction of actual police violence captured on cell phones.
 It is clearly a film made for a non-Iranian audience, partly because of the “festival style” but also because it breaks the national rules, for instance, showing women’s hair uncovered.
 The rift between the family members is an obvious metaphor for the patriarchal rulers and the feminists.
 The conflict will escalate when the family leaves Tehran during the final act.

 The awards jury decided to exclude the film from the regular prizes and awarded a Special Prize instead.
 On the other hand, Rasoulof’s film won both the FIPRESCI Prize and the Prize of the Ecumenical Jury.
 The Seed of the Sacred Fig will undoubtedly be screened at numerous festivals, regardless of its qualities.
 The jury should be commended for not giving out a major award to a work whose effect, if any, is purely political.
 If anyone would be interested in a more subtle film approaching the same topic, I recommend My Favourite Cake (Keyke mahboobe man) by Iranian-Swedish director Maryam Moghadam and Behtash Sanaeeha.